Skip to content

 — romantic kiss —

-Candid photo shot for a relaxed photo session at the Rose Garden
+Candid Photos for a Relaxed Photo Session at the Rose Garden

-Before their engagement session, and while they were looking to hire their Minneapolis wedding photographer for their ceremony on the Twin Cities, the bride and groom told him (me) that they usually don’t feel at ease in front of a camera.
+Before their engagement session, and while they were looking to hire their Minneapolis wedding photographer for their ceremony in the Twin Cities, the bride and groom told me that they usually don’t feel at ease in front of a camera.

-During our trip, I was amazed by the luxury house that surrounds the park.
+During our trip, I was amazed by the luxury houses that surround the park.
 Natalie, who works with children in the same area, told me that she makes the kids believe she lives in one of those pavilions.
 To make it real we used some of those mansions as a backdrop.

 Sunset Light